Provisioning and Development

 gateway.push.apple.com, outbound TCP port 2195.

 You must get separate certificates for the development environment and the production environment.
-The certificates are associated with an identifier of the application that is the recipient of push notifications; this identifier includes the application’s bundle ID.
-When you create a provisioning profile for one of the environments, the requisite entitlements are automatically added to the profile, including the entitlement specific to push notifications,
+The certificates are associated with an App ID for the app that is the recipient of remote notifications; the App ID includes the app’s bundle ID.
+When you create a provisioning profile for one of the environments, the requisite entitlements are automatically added to the profile, including the entitlement specific to remote notifications,

 <aps-environment>.
 The two provisioning profiles are called Development and Distribution.
-The Distribution provisioning profile is a requirement for submitting your application to the App Store.
+The Distribution provisioning profile is a requirement for submitting your app to the App Store.